tetrascience/ts-lib-json-transform-nodejs/README.md

 ### Built-in functions

-+ `Number`: converts the value to a number according to JavaScript semantics.
++ `number`: converts the value to a number according to JavaScript semantics.
-+ `String`: converts the value to a string according to JavaScript semantics.
++ `string`: converts the value to a string according to JavaScript semantics.
 + `isoDate`: converts the value to an ISO 8601 / RFC 3339 date.
 Accepts any date that the current JavaScript runtime accepts.
 At a minimum, this is any RFC 2822 or ISO 8601 date string or any number.
 Other formats may work,